Some random notes on the CVS interface, or, how to make proper usernames appear in CVS ID strings.

 to live on another machine where it can be made available via

-if desired.
+ssh if desired.
 Descriptive virtual user has the virtue of

 putting a little extra information into the CVS Id string.